B-cabrera/oregontrail-node-sql/Project/README.md

 - [ ] Create queries to save new top score

 ## Rest of the Game
- - [ ] Build out actaully playing the game
+ - [ x Build out actaully playing the game

 ## Custom Portion
-- [ ] Add custom portion to game
+- [x] Add custom portion to game
 - [x] Custom portion: Bible event, if player takes bible: able to ressurect dead player on certain day
     - Meeting God and Devil (.1 percent chance)